af009/fuku/README.md

 ## Support

-If you encounter any issues or have questions about the Fuku plugin, please open an issue on this repository.
-We'll be happy to assist you or address any concerns you may have.
+If you encounter any issues or have questions about the plugin, please open an issue on this repository.